shivam23rawat/shivam23rawat/README.md

 ### Hi 👋
 I am a computer science engineering student looking for internships in web development and machine learning.
 - 🔭 ~~I’m currently working on loan prediction ml model.~~(Completed ! have a look at my <a href="https://github.com/shivam23rawat/Home-Loan-Prediction-System">project.</a>)
-- 🌱 I’m currently learning javascript and css.
+- 🌱 I’m currently learning ~~javascript and css.~~ react.
-- 🤝 I’m looking to contribute to full stack web projects.
+- 🤝 I’m looking for a front-end development internship.
 - 👨🏽‍💻 I do competitive programming out of interest.